TaraDesk/crud-php-project/README.md

 ## Overview

 This is a simple yet robust CRUD (Create, Read, Update, Delete) application built with PHP and styled using [Tailwind CSS](https://tailwindcss.com/).
-The project serves as a starting point for developers looking to build modern and responsive web applications using PHP for backend logic and Tailwind CSS for the frontend interface.

 ## Features